sktomor/africa-internet-measurements/README.md

 ## About Us and Contacts
 [Sarah](https://github.com/MsKiden) is a [2017/18 Ford-Mozilla Open Web Fellow](https://medium.com/read-write-participate/mozilla-announces-15-new-fellows-for-science-advocacy-and-media-1bff27e97fc7) hosted by [Research ICT Africa](https://researchictafrica.net/) in Cape Town, South Africa.
 She is a technologist who loves everything open source.

 The project is mentored by Bonface Ochieng.
+Contributions and guidance from Enrico Calandro and Steve Song is also much appreicated.

 ++++++++++++++<br>
 Interested?
 Please feel free to contribute to the project and reach out on email: sarahk(at)mozillafoundation(dot)org or skiden(at)gmail(dot)com.